Vardø Municipality

-Vardø ([vaɖːø]; Vuoreija; Vuorea; Várggát) is a municipality in Troms og Finnmark county in the extreme northeastern part of Norway.
+Vardø ([vaɖːø]; Vuoreija; Vuorea; Várggát) is a municipality in Finnmark county in the extreme northeastern part of Norway.
 Vardø is the easternmost town in Norway, more to the east than Saint Petersburg or Istanbul.
 The administrative centre of the municipality is the town of Vardø.
 Two of the larger villages in the municipality are Kiberg and Svartnes.

-The 601 km2 municipality is the 189th largest by area out of the 356 municipalities in Norway.
-Vardø is the 284th most populous municipality in Norway with a population of 1,897.
-The municipality's population density is 3.3 PD/km2 and its population has decreased by 10.6% over the previous 10-year period.
+The 601 km2 municipality is the 188th largest by area out of the 357 municipalities in Norway.
+Vardø is the 284th most populous municipality in Norway with a population of 1,972.
+The municipality's population density is 3.3 PD/km2 and its population has decreased by 6.9% over the previous 10-year period.

 General information

 The town of Vardø and the rural district around it was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The law required that all towns be separated from their rural districts, but because of a low population and very few voters, this was impossible to carry out for Vardø in 1838.
-(See also Hammerfest and Vadsø.)
-The rural district of Vardø (Vardø landdistrikt, which was renamed Båtsfjord in 1957) was officially separated from the town of Vardø in 1868.
+(This also happened to the nearby towns of Hammerfest and Vadsø.)
+The rural district of Vardø (Vardø landdistrikt, which was renamed Båtsfjord Municipality in 1957) was officially separated from the town of Vardø in 1868.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the eastern part of Båtsfjord merged with the town of Vardø to create Vardø Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.